Tony Johor Kaki Travels for Food · Heritage · Culture · History

 The mythical stories of love and hate, honour and betrayal, glory and shame, cowardice and courage at the opera provided temporary relief from the hardships of living in an unwelcoming foreign land faraway from home.
 But, the opera house was no refuge from the vicious "tong 黨" or gang wars.

 The opera house was itself the stage of tong wars.
-Twice, On Leong Tong 安良堂 were shot dead, pointblank in their seats by rival See Sing Tong and Hip Sing Tong 協勝堂 hit men while they watched engrossed in an opera performance.
+Twice, On Leong Tong 安良堂 members were shot dead, pointblank in their seats by rival See Sing Tong and Hip Sing Tong 協勝堂 hit men while they watched engrossed in an opera performance.

 The Chinese Opera House closed in 1910 and was mostly destroyed by fire that same year.